Patrick3131/Tentacles/README.md

 ```swift
 tentacles.report(error)
 ```
-Our Firebase analytice implementation does not support reporting errors, therefore this would not report anything.
+Our Firebase analytics implementation does not support reporting errors, therefore this would not report anything.
 We would need to add a AnalyticsReporting implementation for a service like Crashlytics, it is the same process as described above for Firebase analytics.

 In a case where no attributes need to be reported, EmptyAttributes must be used.
 ## Domain driven analytics